barryclark/jekyll-now/_posts/2021-7-29-twilioquiz.md

 ```
 widgets.play_game_question.Digits
 ```
-for key press, or
+for key press, or for speech its
 ```
 widgets.play_game_question.SpeechResult
 ```
-for speech

 ![_config.yml]({{ site.baseurl }}/images/twilio-quiz/split_widget.png)

-After this, you can send the call to an agent in flex and even introduce the game as I have using the "Say/Play" widget, should you want to:
+After this, you can send the call to an agent in flex with the quiz enabled, or disabled depending on the users choice:

 ![_config.yml]({{ site.baseurl }}/images/twilio-quiz/send_to_flex_widget.png)